Rocket Internet sells 51% of fashion site Namshi to Dubai’s Emaar Malls for $151M

 Ikea’s smart light bulbs will work with Amazon Alexa, Apple Siri and Google Assistant

-The deal sets up an interesting competitive landscape in the region, pitting Emaar, the largest brick-and-mortar retailer in the Middle East, against Amazon, which is now moving into grabbing more revenue and customers in the region via its new acquisition of Souq.
+The deal sets up an interesting competitive landscape in the region, pitting Emaar, the largest brick-and-mortar retailer in the Middle East operating properties like the Dubai Mall, against Amazon, which is now moving into grabbing more revenue and customers in the region via its new acquisition of Souq.

 Emaar Malls has long been looking to ramp up its presence on the web and said that it will use the new asset to expand its logistics and expand more brands to selling online.

-This has also led its head, chairman Mohamed Alabbar, to make a number of other investments, such as taking a stake in logistics company Aramex, and set up plans for building a rival to Souq called Noon.
+This has also led its head, chairman Mohamed Alabbar, to make a number of other investments in recent months, such as taking a stake in logistics company Aramex; and set up plans for building a rival to Souq called Noon.
 Noon has yet to launch, and it’s not clear if Namshi will replace, complement, or operate completely separately from it.

 “The acquisition of a majority stake in Namshi underlines our digital-driven strategy to leverage the growing e-commerce market in the Middle East and North Africa region,” said Alabbar, in a statement.
 “Namshi offers a perfect fit for Emaar Malls in accelerating its focus on multi-channel retailing, and creating long-term value for its stakeholders.”